Bow drill standard procedure by Dave Watson

 Hearth board of the bow drill

 Preferrable lime (Tilia cordata) wood is used for hearth boards.
-Lime sap- and heartwood are hardly distinguishable from each other; lime has a medium density of about.
-0,530 g/cm3 and it is uniformly dense and not elastic.
-Another type of wood used for hearth boards is Sycamore (Acer pseudoplatanus), which is technically spoken hardwood and contains a high water content but produces lots of heat quickly.
-It is therefore suitable for fire starting.
-Dave Watson cautioned against using Sweet chestnut (Castanea sativa) wood as a hearth board, as Sweet chestnut just produces long fibers and not a powder to form an ember.
+Lime sap- and heartwood are hardly distinguishable; lime has a medium density of about.
+0,530 g/cm3, which is uniformly dense and not elastic.
+Another type of wood used for hearth boards is Sycamore (Acer pseudoplatanus), which is technically spoken hardwood with high water content but produces lots of heat quickly.
+It is, therefore, suitable for fire starting.
+Dave Watson cautioned against using sweet chestnut (Castanea sativa) wood as a hearth board, as sweet chestnut produces long fibers and is not a powder to form an ember.
+The shape of the hearth board is rather broad.
+S

 Bow drill spindle